-Determination of the Fair Value of Common Stock on Grant Dates

-As there has been no public market for our equity instruments prior to the completion of our IPO on September 22, 2017, the estimated fair value of our pre-IPO common shares prior had been determined by our board of directors as of the grant date, with input from management, considering our most recently available third-party valuations of common shares and our board of directors' assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
+Determination of the Fair Value of Common Stock on Grant Dates and our board of directors' assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
 Following the completion of our IPO, the fair value of our common stock will be determined based on the quoted market price of our common stock.
 We engaged an independent third-party valuation specialist to perform contemporaneous valuations as of September 30, 2016 and May 31, 2017.
 The third-party valuations were performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held Company Equity Securities Issued as Compensation, or AICPA's Practice Aid.
-In conducting the valuations, the independent third-party valuation specialist considered all objective and subjective factors that it believed to be relevant for each valuation conducted in accordance with AICPA's Practice Aid, including our best estimate of our business condition, prospects and operating performance at each valuation date.
+In conducting the valuations, the independent third-party valuation specialist considered all objective and subjective factors that it believed to be relevant for each valuation conducted in accordance with AICPA's Practice Aid, uncluding our best estimate of our business condition, prospects and operating performance at each valuation date.
 Other significant factors included: